Damn my hips.

 Once the water was on the stovetop, I went to change.
 As soon as I stepped foot into my bedroom, my shoulders lowered and my heart rate slowed.

 Despite Xavier’s warnings, I liked to keep a window cracked open to feel the fresh air on my face and watch the way my veil-like white curtains fluttered in a breeze.
 My bed was a massive canopy, also surrounded by gauzy linen.
 Sheepskin rugs littered the floor, and a teal pod chair, perfect for reading in, sat in the corner.

 Unlike the shell I presented to the outer world, which included an all-black attire and hard attitude, this place was all softness and light and air.
 I loved it and hoped that when my contract with Xavier was complete, I could bring a bit of this feeling out into the world with me.

 I stripped, releasing my wings from the bindings that allowed me to pass as human.
 I hated wearing the straps, but visiting an aether-blessed fae, the only type of fae with the ability to construct glamours to conceal such features, cost time and a lot of money.
 So much money that organizations like the government and fae academies often had an aether-blessed fae on retainer—but not Xavier Doru.
-When the vampire did hire one, he thought was better spent hiding my pointy ears.
+When the vampire did hire one, he thought the money the fae demanded was better spent hiding my pointy ears.